JvanKatwijk/dab-cmdline/README.md

 	T H E   C A L L B A C K  F U N C T I O N S

  The ensemble  - when discovered in the selected channel - is presented as a list of strings.
-The list is handed over to the user  of the library by a callback function.
+The list is handed over to the user  of the library by a user defined callback function.
- The boolean parameter tells whether or not an ensemble was found.
+ The boolean parameter in this function tells whether or not an ensemble was found.
 If no ensemble was found, it is (almost) certain that there is no decent signal.
  The type of the callback function providing the program names as appearing in the ensemble, should be conformant to

 	typedef void (*cb_ensemble_t)(std::list<std::string>, bool);

  Note that this function is *required* to be provided for,

  The resulting audio samples - if any - are returned as pairs of 16 bit integers, with the length (in items), and the baudrate as other parameters.
-The PCM samples are passed on by the library to the user through a callback function.
+The PCM samples are passed on by the library to the user through a user defined callback function.
  The type of the callback function should be conformant to

 	typedef void (*cb_audio_t)(int16_t *, int, int);

  if a NULL is provided as callback function, no data will be transferred.

- The dynamic labelvalue - if any - is passed through a callback function, whose type is to be conformant to
+ The dynamic labelvalue - if any - is passed through a user callback function, whose type is to be conformant to

 	typedef void (*cb_data_t)(std::string);